What is the Scope of Marketing?

 • AI-First Marketing: Artificial intelligence will hyper-personalize marketing with data-driven decision-making at an unprecedented scale.
 It will not only help with content creation but also redefine how businesses manage customer relationships.

-Sustainability and Purpose-Driven Marketing
+Purpose-Driven Marketing and Sustainability

 Educational and Skill Requirements